movicha/play/play-auth/README.md

-# play-authenticate - An extensible authentication plugin for Play!
+# play-auth - An extensible authentication plugin for Play!
 Framework 2 (Java)

 This plugin uses concepts from [securesocial2][] and [Play20StartApp][] and provides a sample containing code from [deadbolt2][].